designedmind/2017/multiple-drafts-overview.md

-Substance dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is "obviously" incompatible with the modern scientific image (to most materialists), and so anything Cartesian in flavour is rendered off-limits by association.
+Substance dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is "obviously" incompatible with the modern scientific image (to most materialists), and so anything Cartesian in flavour tends to get lumped into the same bag of bad ideas.

-For example, Dennett is absolutely clear that his rejection of Cartesian thinking is broad enough to include even a functional notion of the
+Certainly, Dennett is absolutely clear that his rejection of Cartesian thinking is broad enough to include even a functional notion of the
 Theater: